-You know the drill…when you get to the TSA checkpoint, you have to remove your laptop and other small electronics and put them into a bin so they can go through X-ray.
-Well, unless you have TSA Pre-Check and then they can all remain in your bags.
+You know the drill…when you get to the TSA checkpoint, you have to remove your laptop and other small electronics and put them into a bin so they can go through the scanner.
+Well, unless you have TSA PreCheck and then they can usually all stay in your bags.
 But let’s say that you don’t have it – the cost isn’t worth it to you, you’ve applied and haven’t gotten clearance yet, whatever.
-So let’s say you’re on the regular, non-Pre-Check line.
+So let’s say you’re on the regular, non-PreCheck line.

 You get through the checkpoint, so you gather all your stuff and go on your merry way to your gate.
 It’s not until you arrive at your hotel several hours (and hundreds or thousands of miles) later that you realize your laptop is missing.
 Or your tablet.
 The last time you remember having it is when you put it into the bin at the TSA checkpoint.

 The first thing is DON’T PANIC.
 You’re not the first one to do this.
 Not at that airport and not even today.
 It happens quite a bit.

 Figure that either you lost track of all the extraneous stuff you were carrying, or you might have piled one of your bins onto another bin and not realized your electronics were still in that bottom bin.
 Whatever the case, as long as your stuff wasn’t stolen at the TSA checkpoint (here are some ways to prevent that) rather than simply left behind, you may have a good chance of getting it back, especially if you plan ahead.
 Here are your options:

 Because so many people leave so much stuff at the TSA checkpoints, TSA has a Lost & Found department that you can access online.
 You enter the airport name or code where you left your item, and the website will provide either a phone number to call or a link to an online form to fill out.